Ashis-Mishra07/MLProject1/README.md

 ### End to End ML Project with AWS Deployment

-1. Added env file from conda
-2. created readme file and added to github
-3.
+1. Set up the github(Repository)
+    a. new environment
+    b. set.py
+    c. requirements.py

+2. Src folder and build the package